cioccarellia/kite/README.md

 | Fonts           	| R.font     	| `Kite.font`           	|                                 	| `Typeface`          	|          	|

 ## Known Issues
-- Annotation checks over resource parameters (functions which take as argument some annotated value, like @ColorRes, @stringRes) are not extensively performed by Android Studio, when using kotlin operator functions: I created a bug report to google issuetracker [here](https://issuetracker.google.com/issues/173628041).
+- Annotation checks over resource parameters (functions which take as argument some annotated value, like `@ColorRes`, `@StringRes`) are not extensively performed by Android Studio, when using kotlin operator functions: I created a bug report to google issuetracker [here](https://issuetracker.google.com/issues/173628041).